 The need for foster families is great.
-In Georgia alone, 10,000 children are in the foster care system and that number is growing.
+In Georgia alone, over 13,000 children are in the foster care system and that number is growing.
 At least 30 times a week, The Children’s Home has to say “No” to children in need because we do not have enough loving, compassionate and nurturing foster families for them.
 Children escaping abusive or neglectful situations need a safe place to live and be loved.
 Could your home be that safe place for children who are hurting?

 Contact us today